woredeyonas/evolving-web/README.md

 # Additional Info
 ## ✅ Code Sample

 Upon a recent client request to create a Drupal based currency converter application, i had written a demo code to demonstrate the application through simple steps.
 The Repo includes the entire application.
-However, the custom module can be found [here](https://gitlab.com/demodrupaldev/drupal-currency-converter/-/tree/main/web/modules/custom/currency_converter).
-The module already includes a **README** for better understanding of the functionality.
+However, the custom module can be found [here](https://gitlab.com/demodrupaldev/drupal-currency-converter/-/tree/main/web/modules/custom/currency_converter) which already includes a **README** for better understanding of the functionality.

 ## ✅ Documentation

 I have had the opportunity to write documentation for the purpose of **code navigation** or **functional walkthrough**.
-This documentations have been done through short video, README file or workshops.
-Sample documentations can be found here:
+This documentations have been done through short videos, README file or workshops.Sample documentations can be found here:

   🎯 [Sample Technical Documentation 1](https://github.com/contrib-tracker/backend)